carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring.md

 ---
-title: Building packages from source with kctrl
+title: Authoring packages with kctrl
 ---

+## Building packages from source
-This tutorial is a walk-through of how you use `kctrl` to build and package your project as a Carvel package.
+This tutorial is a walk-through of how `kctrl` can be used to build and package your project as a Carvel package.

 For this tutorial we will start off with a [simple web server](https://github.com/cppforlife/simple-app).
 We create resources to deploy the application on Kubernetes and then release a Carvel package for the same using `kctrl`.